The following bylaws were approved by the members in November 2004; amended November 2011; amended June 2015; amended April 2021.

 ARTICLE II.
 MISSION STATEMENT

 Democratic Women of the Desert is dedicated to promoting social, economic, and political policies that reflect the priorities of women.
-We do this by educating members on women’s issues; increasing members’ political awareness; increasing political participation of women on local, national, and international levels; actively recruiting women of all ages and those supportive of DWD’s mission to become DWD members; and by raising campaign contributions for candidates who support DWD’s mission.
+We do this by educating members on women’s issues; increasing members’ political awareness; increasing political participation of women on local, national, and

 ARTICLE III.
 MEMBERSHIP